GabrielKoiran/Post-Brexit-Fishing-vessel-project/README.md

 - "qte_cf_high": highest value between qte_cf_a and qte_cf_b this month.
 Represents the upper bound of treatment
 - "qte_cf_low": lowest value between qte_cf_a and qte_cf_b this month.
 Represents the lower bound of treatment

 Note: assumptions A and B are relative to the readjustment downwards of the counterfactuals necessary due to the imputation of 0 sales months in the control vessels.
-Under assumption A, xyz.
-Under assumption B, xyz.
+Under assumption A, the trajectory is adjusted for share of unobserved time points over whole time period of our data.
+Under assumption B, it is adjusted for share of unobserved time points over last 6 months.

 ## R FILES (IN ORDER)